So, how do you find the right driving instructor?

 What if you don't know anyone that is currently learning to drive?

-So how can you be sure that the customer reviews online are genuine?
-Unfortunately, we have come across websites or driving schools in the past that have either completely fabricated reviews or even paid for customer reviews.
+Customer reviews are probabily the next best thing to a genuine recommendation but how do you know if the reviews are genuine?
+Unfortunately, in your online search you will no doubt come across websites or driving schools with fabricated reviews or even paid for customer reviews.
 It's important for the customer reviews to have a full name and often the review will mention their driving instructor by name as well.
 You will often be able to see customer pass pictures along with the reviews on the driving school website or at the very least on the driving school's social media pages.
+Do your reasearch and dont take all reviews on face value alone.

-If you start your lessons and find you don’t like your driving instructor, don't be afraid to contact the school and ask for a new one: it’s important that you get on well with whoever is teaching you to drive and as you will find with most experiences in life we don't always gel with everyone that we meet.
+If you start your lessons and find you don’t get on or feel comfortable with your driving instructor, don't be afraid to contact the school and ask if you can change instructors to a different one: it’s important that you get on well with whoever is teaching you to drive and as you will find with most experiences in life we don't always gel with everyone that we meet.
+The driving school should treat your request and the reason in complete confidence and there should be no come back to you for changing your instructor, they will be happy to help you change instructors so please dont worry about making this request.
+Please be aware that not all driving instructors are part of a driving school and some instructors work for themselves on there own as independents, in these circumstances it may not be so easy to change to another instructor.

-If you have any serious complaints about your driving instructor or their conduct on lessons then firstly report them to their driving school, don't worry you won't get yourself in trouble and any reputable driving school will want to know of any problems or concerns with their driving instructors and they will be genuinely interested in your complaint, after all its the driving schools reputation on the line if there is a problem.
-Please don't ignore any concerns you might have and report them as soon as possible.
-You can also take things further and report driving instructors directly to the DVSA who govern driving instructors in the UK, you can report them here.
+If you have any serious complaints about your driving instructor or their conduct on lessons then firstly report them to their driving school, don't worry you won't get yourself in trouble and any reputable driving school will want to know of any problems or concerns who might be experiencing with one of their driving instructors.
+The driving school will be genuinely interested in your complaint, after all its the driving schools reputation on the line if there is a problem.
+Please don't ignore any concerns you might have and raise and concerns with the driving school as soon as possible.
+You can also take things further and report any driving instructor directly to the DVSA who govern driving instructors in the UK.

 You can have a read customer reviews for our driving school right here if you want to get an idea of what some genuine reviews look like.